 At the start of the article, I said that clubs struggle with checking if the ticket holder is the same person entering the stadium.
 Thanks to utilizing high resolution cameras within the stadium walls, they have become more efficient in identifying troublemakers.
 That’s step one.
 Success!

-Next, the club adds these people to a ban list to keep them from coming back.
+Next, the club adds these people to a ban list to keep them from coming back and hoping to enhance their stadium security.
 Once again, great job!
 Step two accomplished.

 The real problem is stopping banned people from getting in.
 And here’s why staff are a big part of the issue.
 A study of 40 security managers in the USA found that staffing shortages are a major challenge 95% of the time.
 This problem also happens in Europe, like in Belgium.
 Laws limit how much clubs can pay their stewards, and the pay is very low—about €45 per game.
 This low pay means only the most dedicated staff stick around, who do it out of love for the club rather than for the money.
 Although clubs compensate with free food, drinks, or gas payments, the total is still too low.